Course Outline

 - Implementing a simple moving averages (SMA) trading strategy

-- Applying K-Nearest Neighbors (KNN) for classification and prediction
+- K-Nearest Neighbors (KNN) for classification and regression

 - Managing multi-symbol portfolios effectively

-- Utilizing the Sharpe Ratio for performance assessment
+- Calculating the Sharpe ratio for performance assessment

 - Summary of key findings and recommendations